 Each year, the Rabo Photographic Portrait Prize is awarded to the photographer who made the best photographic portrait of the past year.
-The prize is awarded by Dutch National Portrait Gallery in collaboration with Rabobank and Pictoright.
+The prize is awarded by Dutch National Portrait Gallery in collaboration with Rabobank and the Pictoright Fund.
 Previous winners are Koos Breukel, Stephan Vanfleteren, Gerard Wessel, Annaleen Louwes, Sander Troelstra, Jitske Schols, Sarah Mei Herman and Robin de Puy, who won the prize twice.

 The Dutch National Portrait Gallery and Rabobank award the two prizes to draw attention to the broad tradition of Dutch portraiture in photography.

 The winner of the Rabo Photographic Portrait Prize receives 10,000 euros and will be included in the Rabo art collection.
 In addition, the work may be acquired by another international art collection.

-The winner of the Rabo Photographic Portrait Talent receives 2,500 euros and may be assigned to make portraits for Rabobank.
+The winner of the Rabo Photographic Portrait Talent will receive 2,500 euros and the work may be acquired.